rheradio/bdd4va/README.md

-# bdd4va
+# bdd4va (BDDs for Variability Analysis)

-BDDs for Variability Analysis
+A Python library for the analysis of highly configurable systems.